nikkoura/scoop-bucket/README.md

 Personnal bucket for [Scoop](https://scoop.sh), the Windows command-line installer.

-Feel free to use these manifests, but this bucket is mainly used as a staging area before contributing to the main bucket, or for personnal tools.
+Feel free to use these manifests, but please note that this bucket is mainly used as a staging area before contributing to the main bucket, or for personnal tools.

 How do I install these manifests?
 ---------------------------------

 To add this bucket, run `scoop bucket add <bucketname> https://github.com/nikkoura/scoop-bucket`.
 To install, do `scoop install <manifest>`.

 How do I contribute new manifests?
 ----------------------------------